-East Screen / West Screen is a podcast focused on cinema from Hong Kong, China, Asia and the West.
+East Screen / West Screen was a Hong Kong based podcast focused on cinema from Hong Kong, China, Asia, and the West.
 The series began in 2009 and took a brief hiatus in 2013/2014 before restarting in 2015.
-Hosts Paul Fox, Kevin Ma, and selected guests as they discuss current films, news, rumors and reviews.
+Hosts Paul Fox, Kevin Ma, and selected guests would discuss current films, news, rumors and reviews.

 Paul Fox – A college lecturer in the field of Media Studies and Asian Studies, Paul spends a disproportionate amount of time watching Hong Kong movies, marking student assignments, writing lectures, or traipsing through the mists of Pandaria.
 A former resident of the US, Paul moved to Hong Kong in 2000 to become more immersed in southern Chinese culture and language.
 Prior to becoming a college lecturer, he has worked for Motorola and (briefly) Disney.
 Paul holds a BA in Asian Studies, an MFA in Media Design and an MA in Media Cultures.
 He is currently contemplating pursuit of a PHD or reinventing his life and becoming a cartoonist.

 Kevin Ma – Kevin was born in Hong Kong, and moved to the United States at age nine.
 He picked up the dangerous hobby of film watching as he grew up, and has spent more money on buying movies than he’ll ever admit.
 In 2005, Kevin began work as a freelance film/music critic for Yesasia.com and Lovehkfilm.com.
 Since his return to Hong Kong in 2007, he has also taken on freelance journalism and scriptwriting.
-He is on track to receive his MFA in Cinema and Television (concentration scriptwriting) in 2010.
-When he manages to find a spare moment, he writes in his news aggregation blog The Golden Rock.
-Then, of course, he watches some more movies.
+He received his MFA in Cinema and Television (concentration scriptwriting) in 2010.
+He is also currently working as a correspondent for Film Business Asia.

 William Chan – Graduated in Hong Kong with a Language and Communication degree and an MFA degree in Media design and Technology.
 William is working as a multimedia developer as well as an independent performing arts critic, book editor, theatre performer and instructor in media production.
 In 1999 William founded the amateur theatre group Friends’ Theatre (友好戲睇), and has since created more than 15 original studio theatre works and multimedia performances.
 William’s Blog